Calculus Placement Exam

-Summary: Students planning on registering for Calculus I, Math-035, Fall or Spring must take an online placement test, preferably in Summer, 2016, to avoid potential registration problems.
+Summary: Students planning on registering for Calculus I, Math-035, Fall or Spring must take an online placement test, preferably in the summer, to avoid potential registration problems.

 At the login screen, click ‘register’ and fill in your name, NetId, and e-mail address.
 Also create a login and password for yourself and keep it handy and safe.

 After creating your account, you are taken back to the login page where you can now click ‘login’.